 For example, instead of “follow up” say “follow up on Project X” or even “follow up: comments requested on draft 3”

-If you’re emailing someone in real time to give them a heads-up on something they need to know now, you can do something like this:
+If you’re emailing someone in real time to give them a heads-up on something they need to know now (and you don’t have their phone number to text them), you can do something like this:

 “Running late for 3pm meeting – be there at 3:10 (EOM)”

 The “EOM” means End of Message.
 That’s telling them that they don’t have to open up the email to know what you’re trying to convey.
 They get everything you’re telling them from the subject line alone.
-Obviously you can text them instead if you have their phone number.
+Not everyone is aware of what “EOM” means, though, so feel free to skip that piece if you don’t want to be cryptic.

 Directly related to this: